jpgough/api-workshop/prerequisites/README.md

 ![Eclipse Project Import](../01-spring-boot/01B2-eclipse.png)

+### Verify it works
+Now simply run `gradlew test` from the command line to verify that the base project works as expected.

 # Recommended prerequisite.
 We recommend installing the following software ahead of the workshop, though they are small so it is not essential